Call us

 These are some of the reasons why you should have an endowment life insurance policy:

-An endowment policy helps you save some amount of money each month or year, as per the premium payment term of your choice.
-Over the years, this helps you develop a regular habit of saving your money for your future.
-The savings you build can be as much as you want them to be, depending on the maximum limit your insurance company allows you to invest.
+An endowment policy helps you save an amount each month or year, as per the premium payment term of your choice.
+Over the years, this might help you develop a regular habit of saving funds for your future.
+The maximum limit of the savings you accumulate depends on the maximum limit your insurance company allows you to invest.

-A lot of long-term financial goals, such as purchasing a new home, paying for your child’s further education, or starting a new business venture, can call for a lot of funds.
-And you will need this money as a lump sum amount instead of in small payouts.
+Long-term financial goals, such as purchasing a new home, paying for your child’s further education, or starting a new business venture, may require a substantial amount of funds.
+You may require these funds as a lump sum rather than in small payouts.
 When your endowment insurance policy matures, you are entitled to the lump sum benefit for the fulfilment of your goals.

 Endowment plans come with a protective life insurance cover that can help your family lead a financially comfortable life in case you are not around to provide for them.
-The life cover component is built alongside your savings, so in case of an emergency, you do not have to worry about not having an alternative arrangement for your family’s financial stability.
+The life cover component is built alongside your savings.
+Therefore, in the case of an emergency, you may not have to worry about not having an alternative arrangement for your family’s financial stability.

-As compared to market-linked investments, an endowment plan carries very low risk, which makes it ideal for low-risk investors.
-By simply saving your money in a systematic way over the years, you can accumulate a financial fund that you can receive on maturity.
-Since this amount is a guaranteed benefit, there is no risk of losing any money, and you can utilise the lump sum for your goals.
+As compared to market-linked investments, an endowment plan carries potentially lower risk, which may make it preferable for low-risk investors.
+By saving your capital in a systematic way over the years, you can accumulate a financial fund that you can receive on maturity.
+Since this amount is a guaranteed2 benefit, there is minimal risk of losing funds.
+Additionally, you can utilise the lump sum for your future financial goals.

-You can choose the number of years to save your money through the endowment policy and pay the premiums over the policy term.
-This ensures long-term savings until the plan matures and you can receive the benefits.
+You can choose the number of years over which you want to save through the endowment policy and pay premiums accordingly during the policy term.
+This ensures long-term savings until the plan matures, allowing you to receive the benefits.

-The premium payments of the endowment insurance policy are eligible for tax# benefit under Section 80C of the Income Tax Act, while the lump sum benefit received on maturity is tax-free under Section 10(10D) of the Income Tax Act.
+The premium payments of the endowment insurance policy are eligible for tax3 benefits under Section 80C of the Income Tax Act, while the lump sum benefit received on maturity is tax-free under Section 10(10D) of the Income Tax Act.

-You can add optional riders^ to your endowment plan based on what risks and events you are seeking coverage against.
+You can add optional riders1 to your endowment plan based on the risks and events you are seeking coverage for, eg. accidental death, disability, critical illness and hospitalization.
 At nominal premiums, these riders can help you continue your savings while handling unforeseen events.

-The life insurance cover of your endowment life insurance helps your family receive an assured death benefit in case of your untimely demise during the policy term.
-The life insurance death benefit helps them out financially in your absence.
+The life insurance cover of your endowment life insurance helps your family receive an assured death benefit in case of your untimely demise during the policy term to help them out financially in your absence.

-The lump-sum returns from your endowment policy can help you commit to the fulfilment of long-term goals.
+The lump sum returns from your endowment policy may help you commit to the fulfilment of long-term goals.
 You can plan for major financial obligations in the future, such as setting up a trust fund with a lump sum endowment.

-Since the endowment plan returns are guaranteed, it becomes easier for you to chart out your future goals.
-Depending on the amount you want to save and the policy term, you can time your financial plans accordingly without any losses.
+Since the endowment plan returns are guaranteed2, it becomes easier for you to plan out your future goals.
+Depending on the amount you want to save and the policy term, you can time your financial plans accordingly.

 However, it is important to note that an endowment life insurance policy pays out the benefits of the policy as a lump sum amount on maturity.
 Therefore, people who intend to fulfil their financial objectives in the future with the help of a lump sum benefit can make the best use of endowment plans.